Lecturer's Précis - Wundt (1902)

 indispensable to any sort of 'manifestation of intelligence', and, indeed, to

 the higher mental functions at large" (ibid, p318).
+He also used the

-He also used the term "centre" with the explicit reservation that
+term "centre" with the explicit reservation that this should not be

-this should not be taken as implying a neat physical localisation.
-The Motor
+taken as implying a neat physical localisation.
+The Motor Centre (green,

-"Intermediate" centres (yellow).
-Additional centrifugal information
+(yellow).
+Additional centrifugal information passes out to the Visual Centre

-passes out to the Visual Centre and Auditory Centre via the Descending
+and Auditory Centre via the Descending Inhibitory Pathways (top left/top

-Inhibitory Pathways (top left/top right).
-Note that the diagram is actually a
+right).
+Note that the diagram is actually a double omega, a left-and-central

-double omega, a left-and-central visual omega, and a mirror-imaged
+visual omega, and a mirror-imaged right-and-central auditory omega.
+Note that

-processing at this point in the proceedings leads him to omit the haptic and chemical senses from the diagram, which means,
+proceedings leads him to omit the haptic and chemical senses from the

-in turn, that the sensory-motor spinal reflexes are also not shown.
-It is unclear how much Wundt may have been influenced by the earlier work of Kussmaul (1878), whose diagram is similar in some respects. |
+how much Wundt may have been influenced by the earlier work of Kussmaul

 Redrawn from a black and white original in Wundt (1910:318; Figure 105).
 This version Copyright © 2002, Derek J. Smith. |